 Whether you’re off camping in the countryside, barbecuing with friends or enjoying a picnic with the family, you can take some simple steps to protect yourself from danger.

 We’ve put together some useful information about deliberate fires, the great outdoors and advice on how you can leave your home ‘fire safe’ if you plan to leave it for an extended period of time.
-There are a number of useful, downloadable community safety leaflets available, like our Summer Safety leaflet and Wildfires Safety leaflet, with helpful information about how you can enjoy a fire free summer.

 During the summer as the schools break-up, we often see a rise in the number of deliberate fires across Scotland.
 These include refuse and wheelie bin fires, fires in stairwells or derelict buildings, as well as grass and countryside fires made worse by hot and dry conditions.

 If you’re a parent or guardian, you can help reduce the number of deliberately set fires by discussing fire safety with young people.

 Here in Scotland, we boast some of the most stunning scenery in the UK – we’d really appreciate your help to keep it that way.

 Warmer weather and the increased numbers of people visiting the countryside creates a greater risk of fire.
 When you’re out and about:

 - Make sure you extinguish and dispose of any smoking materials properly.
 Never throw a lit cigar or cigarette away in a rural environment as they have the potential to cause serious fires, or even wildfires, during the drier summer months

 - Dispose of glass or bottles in a bin and not out in the open.
 Glass can be magnified by the sun’s rays and has the potential to cause a wildfire or serious grassland fire